Jackrabbit offers the ability to collect charitable donations from your families in the Parent Portal and allows you to set the donation amounts.

 - Set Would you like to accept donations on behalf of a charity? to Yes.

-- From the Select charity drop-down list; choose the charity to be added to the ♥ Give page in the Parent Portal.
+- Choose the charity from the Select charity drop-down list, this selection will be added to the ♥ Give page in the Parent Portal.

 The Donation Process in the Parent Portal

 Once you have completed the setup above, your families will see the ♥ Give option in their Parent Portal.

 Immediate payment by credit card is required when a donation is made in the Parent Portal.

 In the body of the report, donations are clearly identified, and the report's totals are broken out to distinguish between donations accepted and your revenue.
 This makes it easy to reconcile with your Deposit Slip report for the same period, which will always show the total amount of payments collected.